tophefo/IpCamera/README.md

 If this binding becomes popular, I can look at extending the framework to support:

-+ Auto find and setup cameras across your network.

 + ONVIF alarms (hopefully a Java Onvif library get released that makes this easy, a few are improving at the moment)

 + PTZ methods for continuous move.
 Not a priority as the delay between a command sent and the camera moving makes this not desirable over absolute move commands.